 Interlocked guards: Shut down the machine when the guard is not securely in place or is disengaged.
 The main advantage of this type of guard is that it allows safe access to the machine

-- Adopting safe system of work
+- Adopting a safe system of work

 - Equipment inspection and maintenance